Posts tagged with ‘sexaulity’ include the following:

 Of course people have the freedom to dress however they want to.
 But NOT the freedom not to be judged for how they present.
 Nobody has (or deserves) that sort of exemption.
 That is such a silly thing to feel entitled to.

 We have freedom of speech, but we can’t get angry when people judge us for what we choose to say.

 Dress is communication.
 Since people don’t spin a wheel to choose their garments, we can assume they’re chosen deliberately.
 Dress is a huge part of the presentation of the self.
 And that, just like any choice and any presentation/performance, reveals things about the person doing it.
 Which is a transmission.
 It’s communication.

-And if that message is “look at me!” then it’s bloody annoying and you’ll be judged accordingly.
+And if that message is “look at me!” then you’ll be judged accordingly.

 (It is, however, inexcusable to interpret the message of any form of dress as “rape me!”
 THAT argument is called victim-blaming and it’s unacceptable.)